Chapter 8: Department of Bioengineering

 BIOE 281.
 Deep Learning for Bioengineering I

-This course covers a spectrum of topics ranging from the fundamentals of neural networks, to state-of-the-art deep learning methods, and applications in biomedical engineering with focus on medical image analysis and disease identification.
+This course covers a spectrum of topics ranging from the fundamentals of neural networks to state-of-the-art deep learning methods, and applications in biomedical engineering with focus on medical image analysis and disease identification.
 (2 units)

 BIOE 282.
 Bioprocess Engineering

-This course will cover the principles of designing, production, and purification of biologicals using living cells in a large scale and industrial scale, including bio-reactor design.
+This course will cover the principles of designing, production, and purification of biologicals using living cells on a large scale and industrial scale, including bio-reactor design.
 Prerequisite: BIOE 21 (or BIOL 1B), AMTH 106 or equivalent.
 (2 units)

 BIOE 283.
 Bioprocess Engineering II